fn-hide/IASS/backend/README.md

 - [x] 🐛 Fix count label is still showing in streaming
 - [x] 🏗️ Use uvicorn instead of fastapi to run backend
 - [x] 🔨 Comment tasks for main server
+- [x] ♻️ Use `__call__` magic method instead off `process` method
+- [x] 🚚 Rename state and buffer into state counting and state streaming
 - [ ] 🏗️ Make difference branch for site and production use
-- [x] ♻️ Use `__call__` magic method instead off `process` method
+- [ ] ✨ Add more information for job's object in api response
+- [ ] ✨ Complete the line in and line out feature by adding line in
+- [ ] ✨ Add fps in site input to mirror the site fps
 - [ ] ⚡️ Use `gstreamer` instead of OpenCV default streamer
 - [ ] 👷 Auto-update edge server by git